zbyrfrkndenizhan/wonfefastdns/README.md

 İMPORTANT!
 It runs stably on CentOS 7.
 Wonfe DNS is not responsible for any possible problem!
+Home Edition Cannot Be Used In Commercial Activities!

 Developer İnstagram Adress; @zbyrfrkn_official_tr